exadel-inc/CompreFace/ui/README.md

 - Run `npm install`

 (run in root directory)
-- Run `start-all-ui-dev.sh` to start docker container with backend and UI application in live reload mode
+- Run `start-dev.sh` to start docker container with backend and UI application in live reload mode

 Go to http://localhost:4200/